mmistakes/minimal-mistakes/_posts/2022-10-20-algointerview-ch3.md

 ##수정중

-About thirty years have passed since then, and now, Python has become one of the world's most popular programming language.
-Above all, the grammer is extremely simple which is why this language is recommended firsthand for beginners.
+About thirty years have passed since then, and now, Python has become one of the world's most popular programming languages.
+Above all, the grammar is elementary, which is why this language is recommended firsthand for beginners.
 Therefore, the language is also called 'Executable Pseudocode.'
-A pseudocode is not supposed to be operating and only the algorithm should be described, but Python is simple enough to describe just the algorithm and is operational.
-Moreover, Python is widely used in the field although it is a recommmended language for beginners.
-On the list of most popular programming languages on Stack Overflow investigated by the question ratio, Python has continuously stayed on the top list and now stood up to the first place like image 3-2.
-From this we can see how popular Python has become.
+A pseudocode is not supposed to be operating, and only the algorithm should be described, but Python is simple enough to describe just the algorithm and is operational.
+Moreover, Python is widely used in the field, although it is a recommended language for beginners.
+On the list of most popular programming languages on Stack Overflow investigated by the question ratio, Python has continuously stayed on the top list and now stands up to the first place, like image 3-2.
+From this, we can see how popular Python has become.

-In my previous workplace, Kakao NLP processing team and at my current job at Hyundai AI research lab, Python is being used as one of the main languages for R&D. IInthe past, 'Basic,' which was a language for beginners could not be put to actual use once the person left the computer academy.
+In my previous workplace, the Kakao NLP processing team, and at my current job at Hyundai AI research lab, Python is used as one of the main languages for R&D. In the past, 'Basic,' which was a language for beginners could not be put to actual use once the person left the computer academy.
 However, Python is learned in elementary schools on the one hand and is used for publishing papers for world-class journals by computer science professors on the other.
 Indeed Python is doing what all existing programming languages have never achieved.

 ## Understanding Python

-In this book, we will cover Python in extreme detail by solving coding test problems.
-If you choose a certain language for your coding test, you must understand the detailed structure of the language to correctly, swiftly, and accurately solve the problem.
-If you are not even familiar with the basic grammar, you cannot do well on the coding test.
+This book will cover Python in extreme detail by solving coding test problems.
+Suppose you choose a particular language for your coding test.
+In that case, you must understand the detailed structure of the language to correctly, swiftly, and accurately solve the problem.
+You must be familiar with basic grammar to do well on the coding test.

-Moreover, knowing just a part of it is more dangerous than not knowing at all.
-If you think that dictionaries (covered in Ch 5) always maintain the order of input (only possible on version 3.7 and above), you might waste your time with the wrong results and will not be able to solve the problem within the given time.
-Time waste mostly comes from what we do not fully understand.
-Of course many argue that language is merely a tool, but even a simplest tool requires an understanding of how to use it to effectively use it.
-If you give a chainsaw to a person that cannot even use a saw, that won't help at all chopping down the tree.
+Moreover, knowing just a part of it is more dangerous than not knowing.
+Suppose you think that dictionaries (covered in Ch 5) always maintain the order of input (only possible on version 3.7 and above).
+In that case, you might waste your time with the wrong results and will not be able to solve the problem within the given time.
+Time waste mainly comes from what we do not fully understand.
+Of course, many argue that language is merely a tool.
+Still, even the most straightforward tool requires an understanding of how to use it effectively.
+Giving a chainsaw to a person who cannot even use a saw won't help at all in chopping down the tree.

-In this book, we will take a close look at python alogn with problem solving, and will be covering in more detail above that of ordinary Python books.
-However, the contents will be limited to built-in libraries, data structure, and algorithm.
+In this book, we will take a close look at Python along with problem-solving and will cover it in more detail than in ordinary Python books.
+However, the contents will be limited to built-in libraries, data structures, and algorithms.
 It is not too much, so you don't have to be afraid of it at this point.
 We will only look to the degree of providing the optimal solution.
-For example, Numpy is accepted as a standard library of Python, but since it cannot be used in coding tests, it will not be covered here as well.
-Object oriented programming as well will not be covered in this book.
+For example, Numpy is accepted as a standard library of Python, but since it cannot be used in coding tests, it will not be covered here as, well.
+Object-oriented programming as well will not be covered in this book.

-This book is based on CPython which is an official interpretor of Python.
-There are plenty of splendid interpreters like PyPy, but we will limit the boundaries to the official interpretor.
-The Python version we will be using will py 3.7, and at times, we will look into the inner structure of CPython to accurately understand the principles.
+This book is based on CPython, which is an official interpreter of Python.
+There are plenty of splendid interpreters like PyPy, but we will limit the boundaries to the official interpreter.
+The Python version we will be using will be py 3.7.
+At times, we will look into the inner structure of CPython to accurately understand the principles.

 ##Python Grammar

-From here, we will understand the characteristics of Python by looking through the advanced grammer of Python which will bring up your development skills one step further, and those you may miss although you have an understanding of basic Python grammar.
-If you keep in mind the characteristics that are introduced here, you will be able to increase your productivity at the codinig test.
+From here, we will understand the characteristics of Python by looking through the advanced grammar of Python, which will bring up your development skills one step further.
+You may miss although you have an understanding of basic Python grammar.
+Keep in mind the characteristics that are introduced here.
+You will be able to increase your productivity at the coding test.

 ### Indent